-On Tuesday 7th March ten Year 8 students attended a computer science event at Manchester University.
-The students were chosen for their interest in computer science and in particular programming.
+On Tuesday 7th March ten Year 8 pupils attended a computer science event at Manchester University.
+The pupils were chosen for their interest in computer science and in particular programming.
 There were 5 boys and 5 girls.

-The day was a great success and we are looking forward to taking more students to the university for further computer science days.
+The day was a great success and we are looking forward to taking more pupils to the university for further computer science days.